evanthebouncy/program-synthesis-minimal/_posts/2022-08-16-generating-programs.md

     return '['+str(U)+','+str(D)+','+str(L)+','+str(R)+']'
 print (writer3()) # you should see something like "[0,2,4,5]"
 {% endhighlight %}
-What's our chances of stumbling across `[1,3,1,4]` now?
-I'll leave the combinatorics to you -- is `writer3` uniform across all legal programs?
+What's our chances of stumbling across `"[1,3,1,4]"` now?
+I'll leave the combinatorics to you.
+Bonus question, is `writer3` uniform across all interpretable programs?

-### unconditional generation is prior distribution of programs
+## synthesis with prior distribution
-The language models covered so-far are un-conditional language models, with no way to "steer" it into different distributions.
-This is a **prior distribution** -- how programs are naturally distributed, in the absence of specifications.
-One can use the prior `P(prog)` as a program writer as is.
+Unconditional language models gives a **prior distribution** -- how programs are naturally distributed, in the absence of specifications.
+One can use the prior `P(prog)` as a writer as-is.

 ![Image with caption](/program-synthesis-primer/assets/generating-programs/prior-synthesis.png ){: width="75%" }

-This often resulting in a "good enough" synthesis algorithm for a small space of programs, and is among the first things a synthesis practictioner will try.
-We now turn to conditional generation.
+This often resulting in a "good enough" synthesis algorithm for a small space of programs[^lambda2], and is among the first things a synthesis practictioner will try.

 <br>
 <hr>